Northern Virginia Community College, Annandale: Campus description

 The Northern Virginia Community College, Annandale is physically located on Little River Turnpike in the Wakefield census-designated place, a Northern Virginia suburb of Washington in Fairfax County.
 It has an "Annandale, Virginia" postal address.
-The U.S. Census Bureau defined the campus as being in the Annandale CDP for the 1990 U.S. Census and the 2000 U.S. Census, but in 2010 separated the area with the NVCC campus into a new CDP.
+The U.S. Census Bureau defined the campus as being in the Annandale CDP for the 1990 U.S. census and the 2000 U.S. census, but in 2010 separated the area with the NVCC campus into a new CDP.

 The campus is about 1 mi outside the Capital Beltway at exit 52.
 The campus consists of eight main buildings: the Godwin (CG) Building, the Foodservice (CF) Building, the Classroom (CC) Building, the TV Tech (CT) Building, the McDiarmid (CM) Building, the Ernst Cultural Community Center (CE), the Shuler (CS) Building, and the CN (formerly Nursing) Building.
 Additionally, there are several other buildings on the campus, such as the campus police station, a greenhouse, and several maintenance buildings.
 There is a six-story parking garage next to the CN Building, and several large parking lots behind the campus.
 The back part of the campus is on a large, steep hill; because of this, the parking lot entrance to the CM Building is on the first floor, but the entrance from the terrace between the different buildings is on the third floor.

 Bus service is provided to the campus by Metrobus.
 This campus serves most of Fairfax County.

 The Northern Virginia Community College, Annandale is also home to the Lifetime Learning Institute of Northern Virginia (LLI).
 The Lifetime Learning Institute of Northern Virginia (LLI) is a non-profit, member-run organization of adults age 50 and over who desire to pursue enriching cultural and educational experiences.
 These experiences are obtained through classroom instruction, travel, discussions, and social interaction with peers.

 Buildings

-Godwin (CG) Building
+Founders Hall (CFH) Building

 This four-story building is the central building on campus.
 The first floor has space for physical education classes, as well as some ESL classrooms.
 The second floor has faculty offices, the office of the campus provost, the parking services office and an international student center.
 The third floor is the campus library.
 The fourth floor has offices, some computer labs, and tutoring centers.
 There is a tunnel connecting this building to the CE Building.